Let’s ask the hard questions

 Of course it will !

 Oh, hold on.
 I’m presuming some things here.
-Firstly that you are using a high energy, lineal machine, most specifically Vibra-Train in a fully supervised training studio or personal training situation; but it is possible to get good results from less intense machines.
-You might need to double the time on some poses and thus go over the 10 minute training time but not a lot extra.
+Firstly that you are using a high energy, lineal machine, most specifically Vibra-Train in a fully supervised training studio or personal training situation.
+It is possible to get good results from less intense machines but you might need to double the time on some poses and thus go over the 10 minute training time but not a lot extra.

 We haven’t asked the necessary question “what results are you looking for?” and “do they line up with the way vibration training works?”
 I can honestly say, everyone I train gets a lot stronger.
 It’s highly intense muscle strength training in the safest way (following the IVTRB Safety Program) that’s shown in the poster above.
 Additional results such as fat loss are a bonus that comes with improved muscle strength and increased metabolism.